rjsalvadorr/portfolio-v6/content/page/cv/index.md

 Toronto, Canada
 Core technologies -- Software dev't tools (JS, Node, React, Python, etc) with design/drafting tools (Illustrator, AutoCAD, SketchUp, etc)_

-- Founded a digital media workshop recently, to represent myself (and future like-minded teammates).
 - Salvador Workshop aims to become a cross-functional design practice that solves a variety of technical and design problems.
 - For now, the shop's work will be focused on software development (with design work to come in the future).